matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 You have to store this data in Bigtable.
 You want to explore the Bigtable environment from the command line.
 What command would you run to ensure you have command-line tools installed?**

-- `apt-get install cbt`
+- `apt-get install cbt`.
-- `apt-get install bigtable-tools`
+- `apt-get install bigtable-tools`.
-- :white_check_mark: **gcloud components install cbt**
+- :white_check_mark: **`gcloud components install cbt`.**
-- `gcloud components install bigtable-tools`
+- `gcloud components install bigtable-tools`.

 ```
-The correct command is gcloud components install cbt to install the Bigtable apt-get is used to install packages on some
+The correct command is gcloud components install cbt to install the Bigtable.
-Linux systems but is not specific to GCP.
+apt-get is used to install packages on some Linux systems but is not specific to GCP.
 There is no such command as bigtable-tools.
 ```

 **Question 16: Before you can start storing data in BigQuery, what must you create?**

-- :white_check_mark: **A data set**
+- :white_check_mark: **A data set.**
-- A persistent disk
+- A persistent disk.
-- A bucket
+- A bucket.
-- An entity
+- An entity.

 ```
 To use BigQuery to store data, you must have a data set to store it, which makes it the right answer.